robotdotnet/NetworkTablesCore/README.md

 Currently support Windows 32 and 64 bit, and the RoboRIO.
 The native library is not currently compiled for linux, but it probably could be without too much hastle.

-.. note:: NetworkTables is a protocol used for robot communication in the
+Please note that NetworkTables is a protocol used for robot communication in the
           FIRST Robotics Competition, and can be used to talk to SmartDashboard/SFX.
 It does not have any security, and should never be used on untrusted networks.